whitneyburton/portfolios/students/1510/aaron-greenspan/20150121-aaron-greenspan-m2.markdown

 accept and parse javascript generated click-through rate statistics from registered websites.
 The TrafficSpy app would also perform analytics and render them for easy comprehension.

-Team: Penney & Aaron & Taylor Assessed By: Mike Notes:
+Team: Penney & Aaron & Taylor

 Assessed By: Mike Dao